-A final course grade of at least 76%, an average of 76% in the testing portion of the course, and an average of 76% in the graded non-testing portion of the course are required in each course in order to advance in the program.
+Students must receive a 76% or higher in both testing and non-testing scores to successfully pass the course.
+Failure of any component associated with the course such as lab or clinical experience will result in the student repeating the whole course.
 Spelling of medical terms and medication names can be critical in patient care.
 Therefore, nursing courses may deduct points for misspelling.
 See individual syllabi for course policy.